dxos/dxos/docs/docs/guide/overview.md

 ### Models

-Every item behaves according to consistency model which describes rules by which conflicts are to be resolved between multiple writers.
-DXOS provides at least two specific model types and and can be extended with custom models.
+Every item behaves according to a consistency model which describes rules by which conflicts are to be resolved between multiple writers.
+DXOS provides at least two specific model types and can be extended with custom models.

 *   `ObjectModel` is a document record with keys and values, where last writer wins on any given key.
 *   `TextModel` is for collaborative rich text editing on a "large string" or rich text model.